OCA/manufacture/mrp_schedule_state/readme/DESCRIPTION.rst

 This module add a field 'schedule state' in Manufacturing Order as sub state.

-It's a kind of 'sub state' of MO state 'Ready To Produce' dedicated to planification, scheduling and ordering
+It's a kind of 'sub state' of MO reservation state dedicated to planification, scheduling and ordering

 It allows to automate production ordering when used in combination